 Are you looking for a quick warm-up activity to use at the beginning of class?
 Or perhaps a review at the end?
 Then you’re certainly in the right place.
-Keep on reading to learn more about this grammar/vocabulary ESL activity.
+Keep on reading to learn more about helping students make a correct sentence in English.

 Is that Sentence Correct?